English

 │ ○ Yes / ● No

-Press the spacebar to select Skip for now, then press Enter to skip.
+1. Skip the Hooks configuration: Press the spacebar to select Skip for now and press Enter to confirm:

 ◆ Enable hooks?